 For patients that have pain in NYC, that has becomee particularly stubborn or has not responded to conservative treatment, Manipulation Under Anesthesia may be right for you.
 Patients who have chronically tight muscle spasms or advanced degeneration often respond positively to MUA.
 Researchers have speculated that one of the reasons a patient may not respond to traditional chiropractic or physical therapy but will respond to manipulation under anesthesia is due to excess scar tissue that has formed in or near joints from past injuries and/or surgeries.
 Also called fibrous adhesions, these scar tissues may cause chronic inflammation for nearby structures, such as nerves or muscles, and may make joints stiff and painful to move.
-Offering manipulation under anesthesia is what sets our Midtown East chiropractor and physical therapists apart.
+Offering Manipulation Under Anesthesia is what sets our NYC chiropractors apart from the rest!

 If spinal joints are too painful to move for a chiropractor or other manual manipulation treatments, our New York chiropractor or physical therapist may recommend manipulation under anesthesia.
 With anesthesia, the natural guarding mechanisms of the muscles relax, which enables doctors to put the joints through ranges of motion that would otherwise not be achievable with the patient awake.
 These manipulations performed under anesthesia are intended to break up or stretch the excess scar tissues so that they cause less resistance and inflammation.